megakevin/end-point-blog/2024/02/key-takeaways-from-poodr.md

 17. When refactoring towards an inheritance hierarchy, consider that "promoting" code from the concrete subclass up into the abstract superclass is often easier and less error prone.
 18. Errors in promoting are easy to identify and fix.
 All that can happen if you miss a promotion is that a subclass that was meant to inherit some behavior won't have it.
 19. Going in the opposite direction and missing a "demotion" will produce design errors that are harder to spot and have dire consequences if left alone.
 20. That would mean that concrete behavior, which does not apply to all subclasses, stays incorrectly in the abstract base class.
 That'll throw a wrench in the works and the whole inheritance hierarchy will be on shaky grounds.
-The abstract base class won't be generic enough and subclasses will the tempted to circumvent it.
+The abstract base class won't be generic enough and subclasses will be tempted to circumvent it.
 21. "The general rule for refactoring into a new inheritance hierarchy is to arrange code so that you can promote abstractions rather than demote concretions".
 22. The [template method pattern](https://en.wikipedia.org/wiki/Template_method_pattern) provides a clean way of defining a common basic algorithm in the superclass and allowing subclasses to supply specializations for it.
 Superclasses can define an algorithm, and call certain methods in key points within it.
 These are extension points.
 These methods can then be implemented by subclasses, letting them control part of the overall logic.
 23. When promoting concrete code to the more abstract superclass, consider using the template method when methods cannot be promoted wholesale, and have to be broken up instead.
 The parts that can be promoted become the template method, the parts that can't, become the specialization methods that each concrete subclass implements.